-It is an undersea exploration game with very little in the way of exposition, traditional story or even gameplay mechanics.
+It is an undersea exploration game with very little in the way of exposition, traditional story, or even gameplay mechanics.
 After a very short tutorial, where you press a total of 4 buttons, you’re left to experience the game all on your own, with “experience” being the key word here.

-Abzu is a serene, peaceful and quiet experience, akin to games like Flower and Journey.
+Abzu is a serene, peaceful, and quiet experience, akin to games like Flower and Journey.
 That is no coincidence, as Abzu’s creative director, Matt Nava, was previously the art director on both games.
 When playing and reviewing Abzu, the comparison to Journey is inevitable, as the two games are strikingly similar.
-In both you play a faceless, chirping, vaguely female character, and both see that character undertaking, well, a journey where we learn more about them and the world they inhabit.
+In both, you play a faceless, chirping, vaguely female character, and both see that character undertaking, well, a journey where we learn more about them and the world they inhabit.

 More than anything else, it is the visuals that keep you going through this adventure.
 The underwater environments are absolutely stunning, and every time you enter a new area, you spend the first 10 minutes just swimming around, looking at colorful fish with almost child-like wonder.
-There are even certain spots for your character to sit and meditate, which allows you to get a closer look at the sea life in the area, and really appreciate the game’s art design.
+There are even certain spots for your character to sit and meditate, which allows you to get a closer look at the sea life in the area, and appreciate the game’s art design.

-When you’re not too busy with going “ooh” and “aah” at shimmering schools of fish, or getting swept up by the amazing musical score, you start to wonder about the diver you are playing.
-In the beginning you know nothing about her, as she appears to simply be a vessel through which you can explore the underwater environments.
+When you’re not too busy with going “ooh” and “aah” at shimmering schools of fish or getting swept up by the fantastic musical score, you start to wonder about the diver you are playing.
+In the beginning, you know nothing about her, as she appears to simply be a vessel through which you can explore the underwater environments.
 However, as you progress deeper and deeper into the murky depths, you start to piece together her origins and how she’s connected to the ruins that litter the ocean floor.

 Unlike Journey, Abzu’s story doesn’t offer many reasons to come back and experience it a second time.
 There’s no co-op, and the game will basically be the same each time you play it, so apart from going back for a few collectibles or trophies, there’s no reason to do so.

-Abzu is a short, one-time experience for those who love that special genre it shares with Journey.
+Abzu is a short, one-time experience for those who love that unique genre it shares with Journey.
 The beautiful visuals and enchanting music are enough to suck you into an underwater world you wish you could explore forever.
-The story is there just enough to create both a sense of mystery and even accomplishment when the adventure comes to an end, but the actual gameplay leaves a lot to be desired.
+The story is just enough to create both a sense of mystery and even accomplishment when the adventure comes to an end, but the actual gameplay leaves a lot to be desired.